Gulf Coast Premier League: Gulf Coast Premier League

 On August 1, 2016, the Louisiana Premier League, sanctioned and operated by the Louisiana Soccer Association, folded to make way for the newly formed Gulf Coast Premier League.
 The league formed as a non-profit organization expanding itself to clubs outside Louisiana along the gulf coast.

 In January 2017 the league announced three expansion teams, expanding the league footprint into Alabama and Florida.
-Central Texas Lobos FC were announced as a future member in June 2017.
+Central Texas Lobos FC were also announced as a future member in June 2017.

+The Gulf Coast Premier League organization currently operates three separate leagues - Premier League, League Two, and the Women's League.
+Each league is split into conferences for schedule balance, and to manage travel expenses.

+Starting with the 2025 season, GCPL will play as conferences in affiliated leagues.
+The men's Premier division will play in the League for Clubs (denoted on the team table as "Premier"), and the women's division will play in the WPSL (denoted on the team table as "Women's:).
+Second division teams will compete separately, under the GCPL banner.

 Developmental League

 A 4-team developmental league called the Gulf Coast Development League (GCDL) was announced and began play in May 2019.

 2020 Fall Tournament Showcase

 The League announced it would cancel its 2020 regular season due to the coronavirus epidemic but left open the possibility of a fall competition.
-In October 2020 the League announced the Fall Tournament Showcase featuring 5 teams: Pool Boys FC, Louisiana Krewe FC, Crescent City FC, Mobile United FC and new addition 14th Ward FC.
+In October 2020 the League announced the Fall Tournament Showcase featuring five teams: Pool Boys FC, Louisiana Krewe FC, Crescent City FC, Mobile United FC and new addition 14th Ward FC.